stereomatchingkiss/blogCodes2/ANPR2/readme.txt

 Things to imrpove
-1 : Localize license with better accuracy
+1 : Localize license plate with better accuracy, maybe HOG+LinearSVM could give better results
 2 : Filter out illegal characters with better accuracy 3 : Improve OCR engine accuracy, but this will need a lot of examples